🔼The name Neri: Summary

 The name Neri derives from the verb נהר (nahar), which means to flow or to shine:

-The ι upon which our name ends is a transliteration of the Hebrew letter י (yod), which often indicates a possessive form (my light, or the adjective bright), or it's what's left of the name יהוה, which is YHWH, or Yahweh; the name of the Lord.
+The ι upon which our name ends is a transliteration of the Hebrew letter י (yod), which often indicates a possessive form (my light, or the adjective bright), or it might be regarded as what's left of the name יהוה, which is YHWH, or Yahweh; the name of the Lord.

-The name Neri either means My Lamp or Bright or Yah's Brightness.
+The name Neri either means My Lamp or Bright or perhaps even Yah's Brightness.